June 08, 2021

 Vocal Video provides easy, automated, remote collection of customer testimonial videos.
 This includes the ability to quickly and easily edit and apply your own branding to get high-quality testimonials you can publish to social media or your website.

-We also provide 33 templates of questions to send to your customers or clients to get the best customer video testimonials, so you don’t even have to write your own — just select a template and go.
+We also provide 45 video testimonial templates of that include questions to send to your customers or clients to get the best customer video testimonials, so you don’t even have to write your own — just select a template and go.

 Give Vocal Video a try for free for 14 days, no credit card required, by signing up here.